-If you can't locate an external leak (No coolant anywhere on the ground), then your mechanic is wrong.
-There's absolutely no way that your engine can be using coolant unless the head gasket is blown.
+If you cannot locate an external leak (no coolant anywhere on the ground), then your mechanic is wrong.
+There is absolutely no way that your engine can be using coolant unless the head gasket is blown.

 If your coolant is disappearing, then it has to be going somewhere.
-There's only two places that it can go.
+There are only two places that it can go.

 Depending on what part of the head gasket blew, it can go into the oil or the exhaust pipe.
 Pull the oil dip stick.
 If the oil is white (looks like a milk shake), then your coolant is getting into the oil.

-This is what's causing your overheating.
-Because your system is what we call a " Reverse flow" cooling system, the air bubbles get trapped into your heater core and radiator.
+This is what is causing your overheating.
+Because your system is what we call a "reverse flow" cooling system, the air bubbles get trapped into your heater core and radiator.
 At idle, the water pump is too weak to push the coolant past the bubbles.
-But as your engine speed increases, it'll push the bubbles out of the way.
+But as your engine speed increases, it will push the bubbles out of the way.

-Another way to verify this, turn your heat to full " High" when your engine is completely warm.
-If it is blowing cold air at idle, but blows hot when you rev the motor up, then that is proof of the air blocking the heater core.
+Another way to verify this, turn your heat to full "high" when your engine is completely warm.
+If it is blowing cold air at idle, but blows hot when you rev the engine up, then that is proof of the air blocking the heater core.